usc-kb176/SGD213_Task-2-Wiki/Proposal/Proposal.md

 During development, if Unity's ray or box colliders prove to be a better approach, this method may be implemented instead.

 When landing on an enemy or a pickup, the game object will not be destroyed.
-Instead it will be deactivated and remain in the array for future use.
+Instead, it will be deactivated and remain in the array for future use.

 Collisions will be handled by Unity's Collider2D.
 Enemies will appear in a black list.

 If the parent object, and not the child comes into contact with an enemy object Road Runner will lose a certain number of health points.
 The points lost will vary according to the type of enemy object.

 ### Scoring